Analysis of Divide and Lose (synopsis)

 remain accountable for our response to that guidance.

-leadership through to explicit identification of Christ as that leader.
+the need for leadership through to explicit identification of Christ as

-The movement from “a leader” to “the Daystar” to
+that leader.
+The movement from “a leader” to “the

-“the Prince of Peace” in the coda creates a progressive
+Daystar” to “the Prince of Peace” in the coda creates

-revelation that mirrors the Gospel's unfolding of Christ's
+a progressive revelation that mirrors the Gospel's unfolding of

-identity—from teacher to divine light to messianic ruler.
+Christ's identity—from teacher to divine light to messianic

 This dual interpretation enriches the work's response to Kirk's